Peugeot 403: Production

 Largely superseded by the Peugeot 404 in 1960, the 403 did remain available as a budget alternative.
 While the 403 saloon was taken out of production at the end of October 1966, leaving only the pickup truck (camionnette).
 This was supplanted by the 404 pickup in March 1967.

 In addition to Argentinian and Australian production, the local Volkswagen assembler in New Zealand assembled 1,033 Peugeot 403s in just under four years, beginning in March 1960.

 The Argentinian version reached 90% integration of local parts.

-Culture

-On the American television show Columbo, starring Peter Falk, the shambling hero, detective Lt.
-Columbo, drove a shabby 403 cabriolet dating from 1959 or 1960.
-According to the 1991 episode "Columbo and the Murder of a Rock Star", the car's cabriolet roof had never been lowered during his years of ownership.
-However, in the 1972 episode "Lady in Waiting" and in the 1973 episode "The Most Dangerous Match", Columbo can be seen driving the car with a lowered roof.

-The 403 features in Knife in the Water, Roman Polanski's 1962 Polish drama, being driven through the Masurian Lake District in northeastern Poland.